Cabozantinib (Generic Name)

-- Missed dose: If you miss a dose take it as soon as you remember.
-If it is close to your next dose (within12 hours) just take your next dose at your regular time.
+- Missed dose: If you miss a dose take it as soon as you remember, unless it is within 12 hours of your next dose.
+If your next dose is due within 12 hours, just take your next dose at the regular time, and skip the missed dose.
 Do not take more than one dose at a time to make up for missed doses.

 When to Call the Doctor